 For example, they offer a discounted amount on domain name registration for over a year.

 Then, they only pay the registry for a year and keep the rest of the money you paid.
 You can use a site to check whether your expiration date matches what you paid for your domain.

 It’s not uncommon to find that what seems like a good deal actually ends up being far from it.

-There can be fees hidden in the fine print in the terms and conditions.
+There can be registration fees hidden in the fine print in the terms and conditions.

 Ultimately, you need to be aware of fees that are not stated upfront like transfer fees, long-term domain contracts, increased renewal fees, etc.

-But in many cases, this is followed by a massive increase in price the following year.
+But in many cases, this is followed by a massive increase in domain prices the following year.